-The Benefits of The Cloud
+The Benefits of the Cloud

-- Economy of Scale – through massive economies of scale you can realize a much lower variable costs than you could achieve on your own.
+- Economy of Scale: Through massive economies of scale, you can realize a much lower variable costs than you could achieve on your own.
 Costs are aggregated across hundreds of thousands of users allowing IaaS providers to pass these savings on to their users.

 Ops Left Behind

-Cloud adoption really shines when we begin talking about development and delivery – in particular DevOps and the Agile methodology.
+Cloud adoption really shines when we begin talking about development and delivery, in particular DevOps and the agile methodology.

-For Agile practitioners, The Cloud provides a dynamic development environment for rapid prototyping and experimentation, allowing new ideas and functionality for users to evaluate and provide feedback.
+For agile practitioners, the cloud provides a dynamic development environment for rapid prototyping and experimentation, allowing new ideas and functionality for users to evaluate and provide feedback.
 This accelerated feedback loop results in an enhanced user experience and provides real value to the end users at a cadence that fits the organizational and end user needs.

 The cloud frees Ops from the heavy lifting of procuring, provisioning and maintaining servers and running data centers, to focus on the delivery of real value to the end user.
-Ops is now free to be involved early in the development cycle providing guidance and expertise in terms of best practices concerning operation and maintenance of applications, providing value up front where it has its greatest impact.
+Ops is now free to be involved early in the development cycle providing guidance and expertise in terms of best practices concerning operation and maintenance of applications, providing value upfront where it has its greatest impact.

-However, while development, testing and Agile practitioners are embracing their new roles and platform, the same cannot be said for Ops.
+However, while development, testing and agile practitioners are embracing their new roles and platform, the same cannot be said for Ops.

-So how do we bring Ops into the delivery process and help them understand and embrace The Cloud and their new role?
+So how do we bring Ops into the delivery process and help them understand and embrace the cloud and their new role?

-First, management must clearly communicate the reason for moving to The Cloud and how it benefits the organization.
+First, management must clearly communicate the reason for moving to the cloud and how it benefits the organization.
 Management must communicate the big picture to Ops, the new role they play and how they will bring value to the organization.
 They have to first understand the mission and their role in that mission and the value they bring to its success before they’ll be able to embrace it.
-In the book, Extreme Ownership: How U.S. Navy SEALs Lead and Win”, co-author Leif Babin speaks about the importance of clearly communicating to teams on their role in any mission.
+In the book, "Extreme Ownership: How U.S. Navy SEALs Lead and Win," co-author Leif Babin speaks about the importance of clearly communicating to teams on their role in any mission.

 “This is not intuitive and never as obvious to the rank-and-file employees as leaders might assume.
 Leaders must routinely communicate with their team members to help them understand their role in the overall mission.
 Frontline leaders and troops can then connect the dots between what they do every day—the day-to-day operations—and how that impacts the company’s strategic goals.”

 In fact, they encourage the design and development of systems that match old, waterfall approaches and single, monolithic applications.
-Given Melvin Conway’s law "Any organization that designs a system (defined more broadly here than just information systems) will inevitably produce a design whose structure is a copy of the organization's communication structure” , we need to align our organizations and culture to match our expectations.
+Given Melvin Conway’s law "Any organization that designs a system (defined more broadly here than just information systems) will inevitably produce a design whose structure is a copy of the organization's communication structure," we need to align our organizations and culture to match our expectations.

-The Cloud is here to stay, introducing a revolutionary shift in the usage, procurement, budgeting and management of IT resources.
-And with it comes changes in roles and responsibilities for each of us.
-Ops in particular will need to realign itself with this new paradigm and become a full participant in the DevOps culture, sharing its expertise and understanding at the beginning of the process and ultimately leading the deployment and sustainment of applications in The Cloud.
-To do so, organizations need to realign themselves in order to facilitate and encourage this delivery model.
-Most importantly, management must accept extreme ownership of this journey to The Cloud, communicate the “why” and help Ops understand the mission and the important contribution it can and must make to its success.
+The cloud is here to stay, introducing a revolutionary shift in the use, procurement, budgeting and management of IT resources.
+And with it comes changes in roles and responsibilities for everyone.
+Ops will need to realign itself with this new paradigm and become a full participant in the DevOps culture, sharing its expertise and understanding at the beginning of the process and ultimately leading the deployment and sustainment of applications in the cloud.